 Christina Désert: Working to Share Benedictine Values

-Christina, pictured left, will experience this year serving in the ministries of the Benedictine Sisters of Virginia in Bristow, Va.
-She is working with women and children through BARN, a transitional housing program and also with BEACON, a literacy program for adult immigrants and others who are working toward achieving a GED.
+Christina, pictured left, has served this year in the ministries of the Benedictine Sisters of Virginia in Bristow, Va.
+She worked with women and children through BARN, a transitional housing program and also with BEACON, a literacy program for adult immigrants and others who are working toward achieving a GED.
 Read about Christina's BWSC experience during her time as a volunteer and share her concluding thoughts.

 Christina is a recent graduate of the College of Saint Benedict.
 She is the oldest of four siblings who were born in Port-au-Prince Haiti, and came to live in the United States when Christina was fourteen.
 After living in Florida for a year, Christina’s family made Meridian, Idaho, their home.
 Christina hopes to return to Haiti in the future and work with women and children.